ebebbington/copytube/src/copytube/README.md

 # Information

+## 4xx|5xx Status

+Simply use the following code to do so: `abort($statusCode)`.
+I have set up a 404 page that laravel will automatically detect so when doing `abort(404);` this is all handled.
+The 404 page has a hard coded title of 404, and the page uses the default message of `Page Not Found`.
+If you wish to specify a custom message, just use `abort(404, 'Woah cant find it mate!');`.

 ## Auth / Users

 Authentication using Laravel is implemented.
 How it works is, certain routes are using `->middleware('auth')`, this checks if `Auth::check()` is true.
 If it